There’s a new credit card being rolled out called the “Barclaycard Ring MasterCard,” which has some pretty unique, one-of-a-kind features.

 But perhaps the biggest draw is that cardholders have the ability to change how the card is “managed and serviced,” meaning your input can determine the future features of the credit card.

-8% Interest Rate for All Balances on Barclaycard Ring MasterCard
+It Used to Be an 8% Interest Rate for All Balances on Barclaycard Ring MasterCard

-And sure, you can get your hands on a 0% APR credit card, but those are only promotional rates that expire after a year or so, and then shoot up to the 20% range or higher.
+And sure, you could get your hands on a 0% APR credit card, but those are only promotional rates that expire after a year or so, and then shoot up to the 20% range or higher.

 And there is still a no fee offer from Chase Slate.